Behavioral Therapy to Help You Live a Valued Life

 In ACT, we start from the assumption that the normal psychological processes of a normal human mind readily become destructive, and sooner or later they create psychological suffering for all of us.
 ACT speculates that the root of this suffering is human language itself.

-ACT is about teaching patients to accept that humans have very little control over what comes to mind.
+Acceptance and Commitment Therapy is about teaching patients to accept that humans have very little control over what comes to mind.
 Because of how minds work, even the happiest of people will have significant pain in their lives.
 We can have a memory that pulls us out of the moment, or we can begin to worry about something in the future that keeps us from experiencing and enjoying the moment we are in.
 The mind is good at jumping into the past, or worrying about the future.
-ACT teaches patients to be aware of the ways that minds work, and how to tolerate whatever shows up in our minds, instead of struggling to keep painful thoughts, feelings and sensations out of the mind.
+Acceptance and Commitment Therapy teaches patients to be aware of the ways that minds work, and how to tolerate whatever shows up in our minds, instead of struggling to keep painful thoughts, feelings and sensations out of the mind.
 Most patients are working to avoid having anything upsetting and painful from showing up in their minds.

 Trauma is common, with about 60 percent of adults in the United States experiencing at least one trauma in their life.
 People experience a range of reactions following trauma, and while most people recover given a little time, a small but significant number go on to develop more serious problems, like Post Traumatic Stress Disorder (PTSD).